UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 To use a pre-existing template, simply select it from the drop-down menu within the call.

 > **_NOTE:_** [Shipment declaration templates :material-truck:](templates/shipment_template.md), [visit registration templates :material-airplane-takeoff:](templates/visit_template.md) and [feedback templates :material-message-alert:](templates/feedback_template.md) do not appear within the call creation page.
-To select which of each of these templates you would like to utilise, find their page on the main menu and use the ^^`Mark as active`^^:material-check: function to specify which should be currently utilised.
+To select which of each of these templates you would like to utilize, find their page on the main menu and use the ^^`Mark as active`^^:material-check: function to specify which should be currently utilized.

 It is good practice to check the templates you wish to use before finalising the creation of the call.
 You can view the template details in the designated template edit page, found by navigating to the templates menu.